osbuild/osbuild/test/data/README.md

    this manifest's tree is constructed just from the filesystem package and is marked using the selinux stage.

-   Manifests prefixed with `mpp-*` are fed through the ManifestPreProcessors and then stored in the same directory with the `mpp-*` prefix dropped.
-The generated files are committed to the repository.
+   Manifests ending on `.mpp.json` are fed through the ManifestPreProcessors and then stored in the same directory with an `.json` extension (replacing `.mpp.json`). generated files are committed to the repository.
 Nevertheless, if you need to regenerate them, use `make test-data`.

  * `./sources/`:
    This directory contains test-data for runtime tests of the source-engines.
 It